jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Enables DevOps principles to take hold within an organization

 {{% note %}}
-A good DevEx facilitates **smoother transitions between your dev and ops teams**, which helps to **minimize bottlenecks and enhance collaboration**.
-Proper **feedback loops are part of DevOps**, and with them in place a positive DevEx **ensures they're efficient and productive**, which **enables, or enhances as the case may be, DevOps principles** to take firm hold within an organization.
+A good DevEx facilitates **smoother transitions between your dev and ops teams**, helps **minimize bottlenecks and enhances collaboration**.
+Proper **feedback loops are part of both DevEx & DevOps**, and with them in place you have a positive DevEx that **ensures those loops are efficient and productive**, all of which which **helps DevOps principles** to take firm hold within an organization.
 {{% /note %}}